titi-gal/p2prtc/README.md

 ## Instructions
 Not much explanation for the moment, as everything is changing, but if you want to mess around, here you go:

-1. Open in a Chromium browser (I only tested in the Brave browser): https://html-preview.github.io/?url=https://github.com/titi-gal/p2prtc/blob/main/p2prtc.html
-    WARNING!
-Something in the way GitHub html-preview loads the JavaScript broke the code when testing, and I'm not feeling like debugging this right now.
-Download and open the file offline if you have any trouble.
+1. Download and open the file (Only tested in chromium based browsers).

-2. Paste a configuration with STUN and TURN servers in the Configuration textarea as in https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection/RTCPeerConnection:
+2. Paste a configuration with STUN and TURN servers in the configuration textarea as in https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection/RTCPeerConnection.

-    configuration example:
+    Configuration example:

     ```json
     {